 Also known as oocyte cryopreservation, egg freezing provides an opportunity to stop the “biological clock” and have control over when and how you wish to have a baby.

 How It Works

 Egg freezing uses an advanced method known as vitrification.
 Eggs are flash-frozen using a special liquid which maintains the viability of the oocyte.
-The process for freezing your eggs is very similar to preparing for IVF.
-A typical egg freezing treatment involves:
+The process for freezing your eggs is very similar to preparing for IVF and typically involves: